 Bill Youstra is a Venture Partner at Kohlberg Ventures and has helped startups in various internet consumer categories: mobile, virtual worlds, e-commerce, search and media/marketing.
 Previously, Bill was a product and content executive at AOL while the company grew from 500,000 to over 20 million customers.
 He holds an MBA and MA in Education from Stanford and degrees in Film, Computer Science and Marketing from the University of Maryland.

-Eric D. Fingerhut, a nationally recognized leader in education and economic development policy, is the Vice President for Education and STEM Learning at the Battelle Memorial Institute, the largest non-profit research and development organization in the world.
-Fingerhut previously served as the Chancellor of the Ohio Board of Regents, as an Ohio State Senator and as a member of the United States House of Representatives.
+Eric D. Fingerhut, a nationally recognized leader in education and economic development policy, is the President and CEO of Hillel International.
+Fingerhut previously served as Vice President for Education and STEM Learning at the Battelle Memorial Institute, as Chancellor of the Ohio Board of Regents, and as an Ohio State Senator and as a member of the United States House of Representatives.
 Chancellor Fingerhut earned a Bachelor of Science degree with highest honors from Northwestern University in 1981 and received a law degree from the Stanford University School of Law in 1984.